 The future student experience – webinar

 What is the future for higher education provision and how should the global higher education sector evolve to meet the growing demands for quality higher education and an enhanced student experience?
-These are the questions we’ve been exploring over the past six months, working with teams from across the higher education sector to analyse current trends to envision potential future student experiences.
+These are the questions we’ve been exploring, working with teams from across the higher education sector to analyse current trends to envision potential future student experiences.

 The six reports as part of Collaborative Development Fund 2021-22: The Future Student Experience Project, published here, have examined the technological, social, environmental and economic factors that will drive or disrupt the sector.

 This is a fascinating project and the debate about the future student experience will continuously play out.
 Future thinking allows us to plan and prepare to create the vision we want for ourselves, our students and our institutions.
 I am grateful to all the report writers for their hard work and insights.''

 Dr Kay Hack (PFHEA), Principal Adviser (Learning and Teaching), Advance HE

 Drawing from the report findings we have created four future-focused models of higher education: